Rick Steiner: Total Nonstop Action Wrestling (2002–2003, 2006–2008)

-Independent circuit and sporadic appearances (2008–present)
+Independent circuit and sporadic appearances (2008–2019)

 After being released from TNA, Rick would continue to go on his own.
 On August 9, 2008, he lost to Bobby Eaton at Mid-Atlantic Championship Wrestling.
 In 2009, Rick continued teaming with Scott.
-Rick wrestled for Mid-Atlantic Championship Wrestling from 2010–2011.
+Rick wrestled for Mid-Atlantic Championship Wrestling from 2010 to 2011.
 On May 31, 2013, the Steiner Brothers won the Preston City Wrestling Tag Team Championships before losing it the following day.
 On June 23, the Steiner Brothers defeated Eddie Kingston and Homicide at the House of Hardcore 2 event.

 On November 5, 2016, Rick lost to GNW Canadian Heavyweight Champion Devon Nicholson for Great North Wrestling in Hawkesbury, Ontario.
-He made a return to Japan on September 19, 2019 for Tokyo Championship Wrestling teaming with Kazushi Miyamoto defeating Elliot Russell and Sigmon.
+He made a return to Japan on September 19, 2019, for Tokyo Championship Wrestling teaming with Kazushi Miyamoto defeating Elliot Russell and Sigmon.
+This would be Steiner's last match to date.

-Return to WWE (2022–present)
+Return to WWE (2022)

-At NXT New Year's Evil, Rick appeared in the now renamed World Wrestling Entertainment (WWE) in what is his first appearance since 1994, celebrated his son, Bron Breakker's first NXT Championship win over Tommaso Ciampa.
+At NXT New Year's Evil, Rick appeared in the now renamed WWE in what is his first appearance since 1994, celebrated his son, Bron Breakker's first NXT Championship win over Tommaso Ciampa.
 Rick and Scott Steiner were inducted into the WWE Hall of Fame on April 1, 2022.
-A few days later, at the end of the April 5 episode of NXT after his son Bron retained the title, Rick was kidnapped by Joe Gacy and Harland, locked up and tied inside a cage.
+A few days later, at the end of the April 5 episode of NXT after Breakker retained the title, Rick was kidnapped by Joe Gacy and Harland, locked up and tied inside a cage.

 Personal life

 Steiner has three sons: Hudson, Maveric, and Bronson.
-In 2020, Bronson signed with the National Football League's Baltimore Ravens as an undrafted rookie.
-In 2021, Bronson was signed to a professional wrestling contract by WWE and currently performs for NXT under the name Bron Breakker.
+In 2020, Bronson signed with the National Football League's Baltimore Ravens as an undrafted rookie, and in 2021, signed a professional wrestling contract with WWE and currently performs on the Raw brand under the ring name Bron Breakker.

 In mid-2004, Steiner began selling real estate.
 He is currently with Rick Steiner and Associates at Atlanta Communities Real Estate Brokerage in the North Metro Atlanta area.

 He is also a school board member of the Cherokee County School District.
 He was disqualified from entering the Republican primary for the 2006 term, due to using the Steiner name rather than his legal name.
-Steiner could have run for re-election had he presented a petition calling for this with 4,500 signatures; however, he was unable to do so.
-Consequently, Steiner ran unopposed as a write-in candidate in November 2006 and won.
+Steiner could have re-run for Republican party nomination had he presented a petition calling for this with 4,500 signatures; however, he was unable to do so.
+Consequently, Steiner ran unopposed as a write-in candidate in November 2006 and won the seat on the board for District 4.
+As of January 2025, he is still an elected member of the board, representing the county's District 4.
+His current term of office ends in 2026.

+On March 31, 2023, Impact wrestler Gisele Shaw accused Steiner in a tweet of yelling transphobic comments directed at her and a homophobic slur at one of her peers at WrestleCon.
+Professional wrestling referee Daniel Spencer stated on Twitter that he witnessed the incident, giving his support for Shaw.
+On April 1, WrestleCon organizers subsequently banned Steiner from the rest of convention's events for 2023.